Lisa Rinna Is Ageless, Has Legs For Days In New Instagram Share

 Lisa also walked the runway that same week for designer Dennis Basso, closing the show alongside her two daughters.

-Amelia and Delilah also walked together in The Blonds fashion show, modeling coordinated pink satin ensembles.
+Amelia and Delilah walked together in The Blonds fashion show, and the sisters modeled coordinating pink satin ensembles.